0cjs/sedoc/os/linux/distro/bld-debian.md

 ---------------

 A Debian binary package is a [`.deb` file], which is simply an `ar` archive that can be extracted with `ar x`.
-(But it's generally handled with the `dpkg` program).
 It contains three files:
 - `debian-binary`: A text file containing the version number (`2.0\n`).
 - `control.tar.xz`: Package metadata, checksums, etc. This is built from the `DEBIAN/` directory (with that prefix removed) in the filesystem